SIG55 Workshop

 • Keynote lectures from leading researchers on structure-preserving discretizations, advanced closure modeling, and software implementations;

-• A roundtable discussion on future directions, collaborative projects, and SIG growth strategies.
+• A roundtable discussion on collaborative projects and SIG growth strategies.

 Impact and Expected Outcomes: